-An applicant may withdraw a section 257 application by right at any time.
-This does not affect the right of the applicant, or any other party to the legal action, to reapply for a section 257 certificate in the future.
+An applicant may withdraw a section 257_311 application by right at any time.
+This does not affect the right of the applicant, or any other party to the legal action, to reapply for a section 257 certificateCertification to Court in the future.